LukeShortCloud/rootpages/src/computer_hardware/monitors.rst

 12. "What Are Nits of Brightness on a TV or Other Display?"
 How-To Geek.
 January 25, 2019.
 Accessed May 12, 2020.
 13. "Do you need a high refresh gaming monitor?"
 Digital Trends.
 May 7, 2020.
 Accessed June 13, 2020. https://www.digitaltrends.com/computing/do-you-need-a-120hz-or-240-hz-monitor/
 14. "AMD Graphics Cards Will Work With Future G-Sync Monitors."
 Tom's Hardware.
 November 25, 2019.
 Accessed June 13, 2020. https://www.tomshardware.com/news/gsync-monitor-with-amd-graphics-card-nvidia
+15. "What Is an 8K Camera?"
+Lifewire.
+March 2, 2020.
+Accessed June 28, 2020. https://www.lifewire.com/what-is-an-8k-camera-4587731#:~:text=8K%20resolution%20consists%20of%207680,times%20the%20pixels%20of%201080p.
+16. "Notes on the Resolution and Other Details of the Human Eye."
+Clark Vision Photography.
+December 28, 2018.
+Accessed June 28, 2020. https://clarkvision.com/articles/eye-resolution.html
+17. "CAMERAS VS. THE HUMAN EYE."
+Cambridge in Colour.
+Accessed June 28, 2020. https://www.cambridgeincolour.com/tutorials/cameras-vs-human-eye.htm
+18. "How many frames per second can the human eye see?"
+100fps.
+Accessed June 28, 2020. http://www.100fps.com/how_many_frames_can_humans_see.htm
+19. "Frames Per Second and Refresh Rates: Understanding the Tech."
+Scholarly Gamers.
+June 18, 2019.
+Accessed June 28, 2020. https://www.scholarlygamers.com/top-news/2019/06/18/frames-per-second-and-refresh-rates-understanding-the-tech/